4degrees/clique/doc/guide/collection.rst

 --------------------

-Internally, Clique does not store the items directly, but rather just the properties to recreate the items (head, tail, padding).
+Internally, Clique does not store the items directly, but rather just the properties to recreate the items (:term:`head`, :term:`tail`, :term:`padding`).
 In addition it holds a sorted set of indexes present in the collection.

 This set of indexes can be manipulated directly to perform the equivalent of adding and removing items (perhaps in bulk).